Best Time to Go on an Alaskan Cruise

-In July, Alaska’s salmon start their spawn up some streams, flocks of seagulls and egrets gather at stream mouths to pick and dine on the salmon, on sunny clear days.
+In July, Alaska’s salmon start their journey up some streams for spawning, flocks of seagulls and egrets gather at stream mouths to pick and dine on the salmon on sunny clear days.
 Mountain goats can be seen at the higher elevations, as the snow disappears.
 Wild berries start to ripen and you can pick and eat as you go - just like the bears do.